NAiZ123/jf-dkg/README.md

 # jf-dkg

-jf-dkg is joint-feldman test code
+jf-dkg is joint-feldman dkg test code.
+We don't actually exchange shares with each other and haven't verified the RE phase.
+In practice, the feldman VSS process is done in parallel.

 # DEMO

 See this paper